somlus-savlev/gall-guide/overview.md

 - provide full-blown user experiences with frontend
 - run database resources that back multiple services

-Most of the Urbit apps know and love, like Chat and Publish, are Gall applications, but so are the "background" modules that coordinate your experience, like the `group` data store and logic.
+Most of the Urbit apps we all know and love, like Chat and Publish, are Gall applications.
+But so are the "background" modules that coordinate your experience, like the `group` data store and logic.

 Gall handles all messages going into your app, and routes all messages going out from your app to the correct destination.